syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/ci-license-validation.md

 * Register the license key properly by calling RegisterLicense("License Key") method with the license key.

 * Once the license key is registered.
 It can be validated by using ValidateLicense("Platform.ActualPlatform") method.
 This ensures that the license key is valid for the platform you are using.
-For reference please check the following example platforms (e.g. WindowsForms, WPF, ASPNETCore, ASPNETMVC, FileFormats, Xamarin, UWP, ASPNET, Blazor, WinUI, MAUI).
+For reference please check the following example.

 ![LicenseKeyValidationMethod](licensing-images/license-validation-method.png)

+N> Followings are the applicable list of platforms that can be passed to ValidateLicense method WindowsForms, WPF, ASPNETCore, ASPNETMVC, FileFormats, Xamarin, UWP, ASPNET, Blazor, WinUI, MAUI.

-* If ValidateLicense() method returns true, Registered license key is valid can proceed with deployment.
-If ValidateLicense() returns false, There will be invalid license errors in deployment due to either an invalid license key or incorrect package reference version.
-Recheck and correct these issues before deploying.
+* If ValidateLicense() method returns true, registered license key is valid and can proceed with deployment.
+If ValidateLicense() returns false, there will be invalid license errors in deployment due to either an invalid license key or an incorrect assembly or package version that is referenced in the project.
+Please ensure that all the referenced Syncfusion assemblies or NuGet packages are all on the same version as the license key’s version before deployment.

 ## See also